AdamJSc/prediction-league/docs/domain-knowledge.md

 * A `Team` represents a team that competes within a [Season](#season).

-* Each [Season](#season) defines a slice of Teams that...
+* Each Season defines a slice of Teams that...
-    * ...are presented to the User when setting their [Prediction](#entryprediction), and...
+    * ...are presented to the player when setting their [Prediction](#entryprediction), and...
     * ...must be present within the ingested real-world [Standings](#standings) from the upstream data source for a given [Season](#season).

 * The Teams data used throughout the system is defined in code and instantiated on the app container as `TeamCollection`.
 Again, this is passed as a dependency to each domain entity that requires it, such as handlers, agents, workers etc.

-* This data is deliberately controlled by the project maintainer as a one-off action that is required approximately once a year
-(i.e. between one Season finishing and another beginning).
+* This data is deliberately controlled by the project maintainer as a one-off action since updating it is required approximately once a year (i.e. between one Season finishing and another beginning) and applies to the project as a whole.

 ### Entry

-* An `Entry` represents a user who has been entered into a game instance.
+* An `Entry` represents a player who has been entered into a game instance.

 * Each Entry belongs to a single combination of [Realm](#realm) and [Season](#season).

 * Entries are only considered active if they have been "approved" by an Admin (see [Payments](../README.md#payments)).
-Prior to this, they are not included within the [LeaderBoard](#leaderboard).
+Prior to this, they are not included within the [Leaderboard](#leaderboard).

 * To login and make a [Prediction](#entryprediction), the user must generate a magic login link (see [Token](#token)).

 ### EntryPrediction

-* An `EntryPrediction` (also referred to as a `Prediction`) represents a Prediction that has been made as part of an [Entry](#entry)
+* An `EntryPrediction` (also referred to as a `Prediction`) represents a Prediction that has been made as part of an [Entry](#entry).

-* It comprises a creation timestamp, as well as a JSON array containing a sequence of [Team](#team) IDs that are considered to be the chosen order of [Teams](#team) by which the [Entry](#entry) will accrue points for all current and subsequent Game Weeks (until a new Prediction is made).
+* It comprises a creation timestamp, as well as a JSON array containing a sequence of [Team](#team) IDs that the player will be scored against each [Match Week](../README.md#match-weeks).

 * Each EntryPrediction belongs to a single [Entry](#entry).